Menu Close

 Students may be referred to the learning support center by teachers, counselors, or parents/guardians if they are struggling academically or require additional support.

 The Sisters and Scholars Program is an academic support program for students with identified learning disabilities, other medical conditions that affect learning, and students who have been struggling to demonstrate consistent, academic progress.
 Candidates for the program will need to provide the school with recent psycho-educational testing and/or an IEP/ISP that states the diagnosis and the recommended accommodations.
 The testing will be necessary for accommodations on the SAT, ACT, and AP exams as well as eventual accommodations at the college level.
 The CollegeBoard website lists tests that can be used to document a need for accommodations due to a learning disability.
+OLP required documentation to be up to date (within 3 years).

 The Sisters and Scholars Program is a four-year program.
 Students are individually assessed and placed into academic levels of support by the Sisters and Scholars staff.
 The course placement assessment is done on a yearly basis.
 The main goal of the Sisters and Scholars Program is to build academic independence in the students the program serves.